FAQ’s

 -

-I support individuals and parents navigating complex trauma—including childhood emotional neglect, attachment trauma, identity-based trauma, and intergenerational patterns.
-I also work with people healing from PTSD, C-PTSD, and relational wounds.
+I support individuals navigating complex trauma, including childhood emotional neglect, attachment trauma, identity-based trauma, and intergenerational patterns.
+I work with people healing from PTSD, C-PTSD, and relational wounds.

 -